EBay avoids Europe woes as Marketplaces business grows

 MARKETPLACES TURNAROUND

-EBay shares have gained more than 30 percent so far this year, outpacing those of rival Amazon.com (AMZN.O), on optimism that growth has resumed at the Marketplaces business and on an expansion of PayPal from its online roots into physical stores.
+EBay shares have gained more than 30 percent so far this year, outpacing those of rival Amazon.com, on optimism that growth has resumed at the Marketplaces business and an expansion of PayPal from its online roots into physical stores.

 EBay's online marketplaces, the largest in the world, have lagged the growth of e-commerce and Amazon.com for several years.
 But under Chief Executive John Donahoe, eBay has invested a lot to improve the buying experience on the sites, partly by prodding sellers to provide more services such as free shipping and easier returns.